Dog & Cat Teeth Cleaning in Bozeman, Montana

 There is really no “typical cleaning”, as most of the patients we see have individual needs and problems, but the following summary is fairly typical.
 For additional information, see the FAQ section for “What are the steps involved with a proper dental cleaning procedure?”.

-After the patient has been evaluated and the history assessed, pre-anesthetic medications are individually calculated and tailored for each individual’s needs by Dr. Woodward.
+After the patient has been evaluated and the history assessed, pre-anesthetic medications are and tailored for each individual’s needs by the doctor.
 This critical function is not left to a non-doctor staff member.
 There is no such thing as “standard” anesthesia at our practice.
 Around 1/2 hour after the pre-anesthetic medications are administered, an IV catheter is placed, and fluids are administered as anesthesia is induced.
 IV fluids greatly improve the safety of anesthesia, help to maintain blood pressure and kidney function, and prevent post-operative dehydration.
 In addition, if there was a problem, the IV line allows for rapid treatment.
 All patients anesthetized at Montana Pet Dentistry and Oral Surgery receive IV fluids.

 All patients are closely monitored as they wake up, with most patients standing within a few minutes of completing the procedure.
 Pain management includes medications before, during, and after the procedure, as well as local nerve blocks as indicated.
+We do not want your pet to wake up with any pain and we take a very proactive approach to making each pet comfortable.

 Finally, we will advise you of when your pet should be examined again.
 We will then call to remind you when any further care might be required.